mmanoj880/prompt-runner-by-amazonqcli/README.md

-# 🕹️ Prompt Runner Game
+# 🕹️ Prompt Runner Game By AmazonQCLI

 **Prompt Runner** is a 2D endless runner game built using **Python**, **Pygame**, and **Amazon Q CLI**.
 In this game, you collect *good prompts* and avoid *bad prompts* to earn a high score.
 The project blends classic game mechanics with GenAI tooling, making it a fun and educational coding experiment.